ankur-gupta/async/docs/suspendables/cooking-is-like-programming.md

 As before, let's assume that a single person executes above recipe.
 The first two steps are simple enough — peel and cut potatoes.
 The third step (boiling the cut and peeled potatoes) is where the complexity arises.
 Unlike the salad recipe, we must cut and peel the potatoes before we boil them[^2].
 Thus, the order of steps is important.
-However, more importantly, boiling the potatoes takes 15 minutes during which the cook is idle but the cook cannot proceed to the fourth step of mashing the boiled potatoes.
-Thus, the cook has to wait until the potatoes are boiled.
+More importantly, boiling the potatoes takes 15 minutes during which the cook is idle but the cook cannot proceed to the fourth step of mashing the boiled potatoes.
+Thus, the cook *must* wait until the potatoes are boiled.

 ## Salad & Mashed Potatoes